PredixDev/px-key-value-pair/README.md

-#px-key-value-pair

 ## Overview

-px-key-value-pair is a Predix UI component that allows you to prominently display information in a dashboard.
+The px-key-value-pair is a Predix UI component that allows you to prominently display information in a dashboard.

 ## Usage